savvaniss/nefeli-core/README.md

 # Nefeli: Accessible Cryptocurrency for Human beens

 Nefeli is a privacy-focused cryptocurrency designed to empower individuals by ensuring mining remains accessible to everyone, not dominated by large mining farms.
-Forked from Wownero, Nefeli inherits its commitment to decentralization and inclusivity.
+Forked from Wownero, Nefeli inherits its commitment to decentralization and inclusivity but focuse on a scope to make Cryptocurrency mining available for all humans

 ## Key Features